seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part14-Images.md

 * Persistent UI trees
 * Shared state
 * Application shells
-* Why modern applications are fundamentally hierarchical systems
+* Hierarchical rendering systems

-This is where GreyMatter Journal begins to feel like a true application rather than a collection of pages.
+This is where GreyMatter Journal finally begins to feel less like a website and more like a modern application architecture.